djeffalKhaled/Unity-Car-Utils/README.md

 # Description:
-Foundamental scripts for any car based game intended to use in Unity.
+Foundamental scripts for any 3D car game for  Unity.

 # Features:
 - CarAI: Simple car AI used for highway roads.